 Meet our sheep breeds at Sutton Hoo

-Out on a walk around the Royal Burial Ground, you will find our sheep flock, made up of a mix of several different breeds - most of them rare-breeds that you may not have heard of before.
+Whilst exploring the Sutton Hoo landscape you might just bump into some our sheep flock, made up of a mix of several different breeds - most of them rare breeds that you may not have heard of before.

-By being out on the mounds and doing what they do best – grazing – they provide us a natural way of keeping the grass down.
-This helps us look after this precious landscape without damaging it via mechanical human methods.
+By being out on the Royal Burial Ground and doing what they do best – grazing – they provide us a natural way of keeping the grass down.
+This helps us look after this precious acid grassland landscape without damaging it via mechanical human methods.

 To take best advantage of the variety of National Trust sites in Suffolk – and the variety of landscapes – our flock is moved around different properties depending on the time of year, but here are the different breeds you may meet here at Sutton Hoo.

 White Faced Woodland

 The White Faced Woodland are one of the larger breeds of sheep with a white fleece, white face and both the rams and the ewes grow horns – with the rams growing large outward spiralling horns curving in tight to their faces.
 They grow to be large sheep with the rams averaging 130kg.

 In the 1970s the breed had to be saved from extinction by the Rare Breeds Survival Trust and there remains only 900 breeding females of the breed left in Great Britain, meaning they are still classed as vulnerable.
 These are strong animals and able to survive on poor-quality grass, rough terrain and out in bad weather.